 ,

-The average Reynolds number is equal to:
+The average Reynolds number is:

 Saturation and condensation